xuequan818/DividedDifferences.jl/README.md

 \end{aligned}
 \right.
 ```
 by using `custom_sign(x; fl::Function, fc::Function, fr::Function, a)`.
-Users need to set `div_diff(f, x; ill_test=false)` when compute the divided difference for branch functions.
 However, users should be aware that the results are not reliable when there are points on the discontinuities.

 Here are some simple examples showing how to use the package:
 ```julia